-- AAPC describes medical coding as “the transformation of healthcare diagnosis, procedures, medical services and equipment into universal medical alphanumeric codes.”
+- Medical coding is described by AAPC as the conversion of healthcare diagnoses, procedures, medical services, and equipment into standardized medical alphanumeric codes.

-- Once medical coding professionals assign a code to a specific healthcare service or procedure, the code is included on an insurance claim, according to AAPC.
-This code tells the insurer how much it owes for the care and helps determine how much the patient will be billed.
+- Once a medical coding expert assigns a code to a specific healthcare service or procedure, that code is included on an insurance claim.
+This code informs the insurer about the owed reimbursement for the care and aids in determining the patient’s billing amount.

-- Coders use a number of classification systems when assigning codes, such as the Current Procedural Terminology, ICD-10 and the Healthcare Common Procedure Coding System Level II.
+- Coders use various classification systems, including the Current Procedural Terminology, ICD-10, and the Healthcare Common Procedure Coding System Level II, to assign codes.

-- The first medical coding system, introduced by French physician and statistician Jacques Bertillon in the late 1800s, was known as Bertillon Classification of Causes of Death, reports The New York Times.
-The system was used to classify and track mortality.
+- The initial medical coding system, introduced by French physician Jacques Bertillon in the late 1800s, was called the Bertillon Classification of Causes of Death.
+It was utilized for mortality classification and tracking.

-- Dr. Bertillon’s system was renamed the International Statistical Classification of Diseases, Injuries and Causes of Death in the 1940s, reports The New York Times.
-The U.S. previously used ICD-9 and currently uses ICD-10.
+- Dr. Bertillon’s system was later renamed the International Statistical Classification of Diseases, Injuries and Causes of Death in the 1940s.
+The U.S. transitioned from ICD-9 to ICD-10.

-- In 2016, the average annual salary for medical coders/billers in health systems was $52,320, while medical coders/billers in large group practices had an average salary of $49,452, according to AAPC.
+- In 2016, medical coders/billers in health systems earned an average annual salary of $52,320, while those in large group practices had an average salary of $49,452, according to AAPC.

-- Coding for inpatient records saw the greatest decline in productivity in 2016, followed by clinical documentation in the outpatient and emergency department settings, according to himagine’s 2016 HIM Benchmark Report.
+- The productivity of coding declined the most for inpatient records in 2016, followed by clinical documentation in outpatient and emergency department settings, according to himagine’s 2016 HIM Benchmark Report.